HenokSolomon/ondeck/README.md

 - docker
 - git , github

+## Basic DB Entities
+The app is built up on two basic Entitues

+- VipRecord
+-

+- InvitationStatus

 ## How to run this app on your local environment

 - clone the docker image from Docker hub